Weathering Life’s Storms

 3. Move forward gently

-When a boat is in choppy waters, it does not head straight into the waves.
-Instead, it angles itself at roughly 45 degrees to the oncoming waves.
-This prevents the boat from crashing headfirst into every wave, but eases it as gently as possible into the swell.
-Sometimes it will also throw unnecessary weight overboard.
+Experienced sailors know that when a boat is in choppy waters, you don’t head straight into the waves.
+Instead, approach at a roughly 45 degree angle.
+This prevents the boat from crashing headfirst into every wave, and eases it as gently as possible into the swell.

 In the same way, you should be gentle with yourself as you manoeuvre through your own storm.
 Shield yourself as much as you can.
 Avoid negative, pessimistic or critical people.
-Decline new projects at work if you have a choice.
+Set some boundaries.
 Relinquish some of your responsibilities at home, work or other areas of your life if possible.

-Don’t expect too much of yourself at this time in your life, or feel guilty for looking after your own interest.
+Don’t expect too much of yourself at this time in your life, or feel guilty for not looking after every one else.
 Your goal right now is simply to make it through the storm intact.

 4. Ask for help